J-Douglas/DataScienceClubWorkshops/Neural Network Workshop/README.md

 ## Notebook

 I created a notebook to demonstrate two applications of neural networks: a feedforward neural network made from scratch and an ANN made with TensorFlow for classifying images from the Fashion-MNIST dataset (computer vision).
 The neural network from scratch application was inspired from this blog [here](https://victorzhou.com/blog/intro-to-neural-networks/).
-You can see the notebook [here](https://bit.ly/32pKlRJ) or click on the notebook file in this repository.
+You can see the workshop notebook [here](https://bit.ly/32pKlRJ) or click on the notebook file in this repository.

 ## YouTube